onabee/Princess-Bride-Concentration/README.md

 # The Princess Bride - Concentration game

 #### Description:
-This is a game of concentration — a memory game where a player has to find matching pairs of cards and uncover the entire board.
+This is a game of concentration — a memory game where a player has to find matching pairs of cards to uncover the entire board.

 #### User Stories:
 1. User should see the gameboard (with back of the cards facing up)